DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: : Detailed Design

 \textbf{1.
-Dimension Set Construction.} To jointly co-optimize compute-data, we need to correlate the data tensors with the compute code.
-For a $k$-dimensional tensor $A$, we map its dimensions $A_0$, $A_1$, ... $A_k$ to the compute code: we leverage loop variables as intermediaries to associate tensor dimensions to indexing functions as \emph{dimension sets}.
-Specifically, for a tensor $A$ with tensor reference $A[b$+$1][i$*$2]$, where $A_0$ is the first dimension and $A_1$ is the second dimension, we use the variables and constants to build mapping functions for each dimension: e.g., the mapping functions $F(b)$=$b$+$1$ and $F(i)$=$i$*$2$ are for dimensions $A_0$ and $A_1$, respectively.
-A tensor may have multiple tensor references in the compute code, e.g., tensor $A$ in Fig.~\ref{fig:pim-dcc-example} has two references $A[b][i]$ and $A[b$+$1][i$*$2]$, creating multiple mapping functions for the same tensor dimension.
+Dimension Set Construction.} To jointly co-optimize compute-data, we need to correlate the data tensors with the \CamOne{loop-level compute schedule}.
+For a $k$-dimensional tensor $A$, we map its dimensions $A_0$, $A_1$, ... $A_k$ to the \CamOne{loop-level compute schedule}: we leverage loop variables as intermediaries to associate tensor dimensions to \CamOne{mapping functions}.
+Specifically, for a tensor $A$ with tensor reference $A[b$+$1][i$*$2]$, where $A_0$ is the first dimension and $A_1$ is the second dimension, we use the variables and constants to build mapping functions for each dimension: e.g., the mapping functions $F(b)$=$b$+$1$ and $F(i)$=$i$*$2$ are for \CamOne{the} dimensions $A_0$ and $A_1$, respectively.
+A tensor may have multiple tensor references in \CamOne{nested loops}, e.g., tensor $A$ in Fig.~\ref{fig:pim-dcc-example} has two references $A[b][i]$ and $A[b$+$1][i$*$2]$, creating multiple mapping functions for the same tensor dimension.
 The dimension $A_0$ is associated with both $F(b)$=$b$ and $F(b)$=$b$+$1$.
 We build all mapping functions for each tensor dimension and collect them into a \textbf{reference set}.
 The reference set for dimension $A_0$ is $\{b, b$+$1\}$, and for $A_1$ is $\{i, i$*$2\}$.
-The reference set for the tensor dimension $C_0$ is $\{b\}$, and for $C_1$ is $\{k\}$.
-When two or more tensor dimensions share the \emph{same} loop variable in their reference sets, they are grouped into a \textbf{complex dimension set}.
-For example, dimensions $A_0$ and $C_0$ both contain variable $b$ in their reference sets, so we group them as $(A_0$=$\{b,b+1\}, C_0$=$\{b\})$ to be processed jointly, since these dimensions must share the same data tile and compute tiles.
-Tensor dimensions that do not share variables with any other dimension form simpler dimension sets.
+The reference set for the tensor dimension $C_0$ is $\{b\}$, and for $C_1$ is $\{k\}$. \CamOne{Next,} when two or more tensor dimensions share the \emph{same} loop variable in their reference sets, they are grouped into a \textbf{complex dimension set}.
+For example, dimensions $A_0$ and $C_0$ both contain variable $b$ in their reference sets, \CamOne{thus} we group them as $(A_0$=$\{b,b+1\}, C_0$=$\{b\})$ to be processed jointly, since these dimensions must share \CamOne{the same loop indexing values, i.e., $b$ takes the same indexing values in loop iterations.} Tensor dimensions that do not share variables with any other dimension form simpler dimension sets.